NsquaredLab/Biosignal-Device-Interface/docs/source/auto_examples/3_integrating_device_interface_and_biosignal_plot.rst

 Integrating all devices and a biosignal plot in your own software.
 ==================================================================

-This example...
+This example demonstrates how to integrate all available biosignal device widgets along with a real-time biosignal plot into your own PySide6 application.
+The example shows how to create a main window with a horizontal layout containing both the device interface and a plot widget that displays incoming biosignal data in real-time.

+Note: This example creates a GUI application.
+When run directly, it will open a window.
+During documentation generation, it only demonstrates the setup without showing the GUI.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-86
+GENERATED FROM PYTHON SOURCE LINES 13-82

 .. code-block:: Python

     from __future__ import annotations
     from typing import TYPE_CHECKING
+    import os
+    import sys
-    from PySide6.QtWidgets import QApplication, QMainWindow, QWidget, QHBoxLayout import sys
+    from PySide6.QtWidgets import QApplication, QMainWindow, QWidget, QHBoxLayout

     from biosignal_device_interface.devices import AllDevicesWidget